 For Serving: Maple syrup and/or butter

-2. If the batter seems too thick, thin with a teaspoon or so of water to attain a pourable consistency.
+- If the batter seems too thick, thin with a teaspoon or so of water to attain a pourable consistency.
+Chill, if possible for a few hours or overnight.
+(This helps to form easier-to-manage pancakes.)

 For extra decadence, serve them with alongside a bowl of fresh whipped cream in which you’ve blended a hint of cinnamon and maple syrup.
 Mmmm.
 They’re also good with applesauce.